Two Spokane anglers at Rock Lake last week pulled in a couple of big ones they can’t get out of their minds.

 “They didn’t have their life preservers on, but one was able to grab two flotation cushions and the other gathered the two life jackets,” Shields said.
 “I think that saved their lives.
 We headed right over, but we were a ways off.”

-By the time the only other boat around got there, the young men had kicked their way to a small rock outcropping.
+By the time Shields arrived — in the only other boat around — the young men had kicked their way to a small rock outcropping.

 “They would have had to swim another 200 yards around giant rocks to where they could get on shore near Johnson’s Landing,” Shields said.
 “I don’t think they could have made it.